nomo-app/nomo-id/README.md

 **Note:** The mobile app is constantly updating.
 More options will become available for developers.

-## Workflow
+## Sample Workflow

-The following graphic shows the workflow for integrating the Nomo app into your application.
+The following graphic shows a possible workflow for integrating the Nomo app into your application.
 We will explain the following workflow with a real use case.
 Assume you want a user to log into your website using the Nomo app.
 You can read more about Web3 authentication [here](https://www.leewayhertz.com/how-does-authentication-authorization-work-in-web3/).

 To achieve this, you will need to map a users wallet address to his account data.
 For this, a QR-Code should be provided where a user can *link his device*.
 To link a device a user must first scan a provided QR-Code (contains Request-URL) and sign the requested data.
 This can be seen as the first step in the figure.